srjefers/spark-workshop/exercises/spark-sql-exercise-Flattening-Array-Columns-From-Datasets-of-Arrays-to-Datasets-of-Array-Elements.md

 # Exercise: Flattening Array Columns (From Datasets of Arrays to Datasets of Array Elements)

-Develop a standalone Spark SQL application (using IntelliJ IDEA) that creates columns with the values of elements of an array column.
+Develop a standalone Spark SQL application (using IntelliJ IDEA) that creates a Dataset with columns that have the elements of an array column as values and their names being positions (in the array column).

 Protips™: